karensawrey/alias-js/README.md

 - GDPR JWT tokens (by including machine-readable GDPR agreements)
 - GDPR portability agreement generator that allows developers to request portability data from users in a compliant, machine-readable way

-Try **ALIAS-js** to give your users the control over what happens to their personal data.
+Try **ALIAS-js** to give your users the control over their personal data permissions.

 ## Getting started